 - We can begin your programme right away however the residential phase of the program is typically a 2-4 week wait.
 However, in this time period we can begin treatment and testing from our psychotherapy, medical and biochemical nutrition teams.
 This will assist in stabilising your systems and get you in a better place before you arrive.

 Q - What does the mental health retreat cost?

 1. How long can I stay at Goodsky for?

 - The residential phase of a program is typically 2-3 weeks, however we do extend stays should you benefit from further treatment and interaction from the teams.
 We offer 2-3 weeks as we can get everything done in this time.
 Traditional addiction programs that offer mental health on the side run on a 28 day model which drag on and go longer than necessary.
 However, you may also wish to stay longer at a reduced rate if you simply just need the rest and downtime to get back on your feet.
 You can enjoy the benefits of your customised diet and learn more about cooking and nutrition while getting out to the beaches and surrounding areas to keep up your stretches and exercises.
 If we have availability and you wish to stay longer just let us know and we can arrange an extension.

 2. How long does a depression treatment program run for?

-- The depression treatment programme has pre and post treatment and support components, in addition to the residential stay, which can vary depending on your needs.
+- The complete depression treatment programme is 14 weeks and has pre and post treatment and support components, in addition to the residential stay, which can vary depending on your needs.
 Typically pre-program can be 2-4 weeks (with treatment starting immediately) and post program is 6-8 weeks.
 Again these vary due to your needs and the level of support you require to get back to good health.

 3. I have private health insurance, what does it cover?